Who will my classmates be?

 Is DataScience@SMU delivered completely online?

-While all coursework and weekly classes are hosted online, you will be required to attend one in-person immersion experience located on one of the SMU campuses in either Plano or Dallas, Texas.
+While all coursework and weekly classes are hosted online, you will be required to attend two in-person immersion experiences located on one of the SMU campuses in Texas.

 How much time should I expect to dedicate to my M.S. in Data Science coursework?

 This is a rigorous program for highly motivated students.
 In addition to the weekly class sessions, you can expect to dedicate approximately 10 hours per week per class to studying and completing self-paced online coursework.